kris71990/nfl/README.md

      OR
      python nfl.py scores 1

+3. Scores and Schedule

+Ex.
+Running the following will enter scores from Week 1 and schedule for Week 2:

+     python nfl.py scores+ 'Week 1'
+     OR
+     python nfl.py scores+ 1

 For best results dependent on how *Vegas Insider* is structured, the `Schedule` action should be run after the previous week is complete and before the next week begins (Tuesday or Wednesday on usual weeks).
 The `Scores` action should be run similarly - after all games have completed for the week and before the next week's games begin.